UBC-Thunderbots/Software/docs/useful-robot-commands.md

 ## Debugging Uart

-`screen` or [GNU screen](https://www.gnu.org/software/screen/) can act as serial monitor displaying what the jetson is receiving and allowing us to send characters through the terminal.
+`screen` or [GNU screen](https://www.gnu.org/software/screen/) can act as serial monitor displaying what the Raspberry Pi is receiving and allowing us to send characters through the terminal.

 For uart we use serial port: `/dev/ttyTHS1`
 For usb we use serial port: `/dev/ttyUSB0`